raghunandanbhat/Predicting-disaster-tweets-with-BERT/README.md

 The best part about BERT is that we can use the BERT models to extract high quality language features from our text data.

+# Objective
+Predicting whether a given tweet is about a real disaster or not.
+If so, predict a 1.
+If not, predict a 0

 Each sample in the train and test set has the following information:
 The text of a tweet
 A keyword from that tweet (although this may be blank!)